 When a business owner enters into a formal or informal agreement that will benefit their company, they do not usually expect an outside party to interfere with that relationship.
 If a third party interferes with a contract or business relationship, it may be tortious interference in a business relationship.

-There are currently no criminal laws that exist to punish business competitors who harm you by purposely interfering with your business relations.
-The remedy for this is found in state contract and tort law.
-Contract law specifically applies to claims between parties that already have a pre existing agreement.
+When facing tortious interference, the remedy is found in contract and tort law.
+Contract law specifically applies to claims between parties that already have a preexisting agreement.
 A tortious interference claim can apply to the acts of a business or individual with which you do not have an agreement.

 Two types of business relationships can be subject to interference by a third party:

-The first relies on the existence of a business agreement or contract.
-When a contract already exists and a third party wrongfully interferes with it, the following elements will have to be proven for a tortious interference claim to proceed:
+Tortious interference with an existing contractual relationship relies on the existence of a business agreement or contract.
+When a contract already exists, and a third party wrongfully interferes with its terms, a business attorney will need to prove the following elements to bring a successful tortious interference claim:

-- The contract was valid
+- The contract was valid.

-- An outside (third) party had knowledge of this contract
+- An outside (third) party had knowledge of this contract.

-- The outside party purposefully and wrongfully disrupted the contractual relationship
+- The outside party purposefully and wrongfully disrupted the contractual relationship.

-- The outside party’s interference with the contract caused harm to the relationship
+- The outside party’s interference with the contract caused harm to the relationship.

 The situation is a bit different when a formal contract is not involved.
-A business may be in the middle of negotiating the terms of a contract that would result in an increase in revenue.
+For example, a business may be in the middle of negotiating the terms of a contract that would result in an increase in revenue.
 If an outside party interferes with the negotiation process and the contract is subsequently taken off the table, the business may have a claim against that outside party.

-- The business had a relationship with another business or individual
+- The business had a relationship with another business or individual.

-- An outside (third) party knew this relationship existed
+- An outside (third) party knew this relationship existed.

-- The outside party purposefully and by wrongful means disrupted that business relationship
+- The outside party purposefully and by wrongful means disrupted that business relationship.

-- The outside party’s interference with the business relationship caused harm
+- The outside party’s interference with the business relationship caused harm.

 Improper conduct by an outside party that affects business relationships and/or contractual agreements can include: